bespoyasov/refactor-like-a-superhero/manuscript-en/13-module-integration.md

       .filter((fileName) => fileName.endsWith(".mdx"))
       .map((fileName) => fileName.replace(".mdx", ""));

-// Then when using it, we would first “inject” the `system` service: const listingQuery = createListingQuery({ system: fs });
+// When using it, we would first create the function
+// with “injected” `system` service: const listingQuery = createListingQuery({ system: fs });

-// ...And then would use the created function: const projectList = listingQuery("projects");
+// ...And then would use that function: const projectList = listingQuery("projects");
 ```

-This approach isn't very “functional”, but it's fine to work with if we don't have trouble “injecting” dependencies for each such factory, and using them doesn't cause problems with the shared state and its effects.
+This approach isn't very “functional,” but it's okay to work with if we don't have trouble “injecting” dependencies for each such factory, and using them doesn't cause problems with the shared state and its effects.

+#### Dependency Rejection

 In “more hardcore” functional programming, changing state and producing side effects isn't common.
 The concept of “dependencies” in its usual sense doesn't really fit there.
 Instead of “dependencies” that “expose methods” and effects, FP offers the functional core in an imperative shell.